- What GEO means

 1. Split one representative question into question groups

-Separate brand, non-brand problem, comparison, buying/adoption, location/language, and issue questions.
+Separate brand questions from non-brand, comparison, buying and location questions.
 Explain prompts as “core questions AI receives.”

 2. Inspect sub-question clusters in Strategy Map